Barry-dE/Barry-dE/README.md

 I have 4 years of experience across backend engineering and DevOps in EdTech and open source.
 Most of my work sits at the intersection of infrastructure, automation, and developer workflows.

 My day-to-day work includes Terraform and GitOps for infrastructure as code, GitHub Actions and ArgoCD for CI/CD.
 I build observability stacks with OpenTelemetry, Grafana, Prometheus, and New Relic.
 I also work with Policy as Code to enforce compliance and apply FinOps practices to keep cloud spending visible and accountable.
-One migration I led cut annual cloud costs by $3,700.
 I have also built self-service infrastructure platforms from the ground up.

 Developer experience matters to me as much as system reliability.
 I spend time shaping internal platform roadmaps, mentoring engineers on DevSecOps practices, and writing about the work so others can understand it and build on it.